Help save usable supplies from Minnesota landfills and improve lives dramatically in rural Bolivia.

 Mano a Mano's co-founder, Segundo Velasquez, was born in Bolivia and grew up there before moving to Minnesota as an adult.
 His brother Jose, a pediatrician working in Bolivia, would ask Segundo to bring medical supplies back home whenever he traveled back to visit family.
 Over the years the amounts grew from a few items in a suitcase to 32 boxes!
-In 1994 Segundo and his wife and Mano a Mano co-founder Joan Velasquez (a former Peace Corps volunteer in Bolivia) came together with friends and family to collect enough surplus medical supplies and equipment to equip the hospital in Bolivia that Jose managed.
+In 1994 Segundo and his wife and Mano a Mano co-founder Joan Velasquez (a former Peace Corps volunteer in Bolivia) came together with friends & family to collect enough surplus medical supplies and equipment to equip the hospital in Bolivia that Jose managed.

-From our humble beginnings collecting surplus medical supplies with a volunteer staff of Joan and Segundo's friends and family in the US and Bolivia, we have now grown into constructing large-scale infrastructure projects throughout Bolivia, while continuing to ensure that each project is well-equipped and maintained, and that training and education are provided for as well.
+From our humble beginnings collecting surplus medical supplies with a volunteer staff of Joan and Segundo's friends and family in the US & Bolivia, we have now grown into constructing large-scale infrastructure projects throughout Bolivia, while continuing to ensure that each project is well-equipped and maintained, and that training and education are provided for as well.

 It takes a community and you are part of that community.
 Your financial support is critical in making these projects that communities have dreamed about for years become a reality.
 Every pencil or notebook donated to a child in school, every wheelchair or pair of crutches given to a disabled Bolivian, can make a tremendous impact.
 Shipping and distributing donated supplies allows Mano a Mano to equip our projects that benefit hundreds of thousands of Bolivians each year, help out other groups in Bolivia working with those in need, and reduce waste in the US.